The Solid Protocol

 - [FETCH]

-- Anne van Kesteren.
-Fetch Standard.
+- Fetch Standard.
+Anne van Kesteren.
+WHATWG.
 Living Standard.
 URL: https://fetch.spec.whatwg.org/

 - [JSON-LD11]